 Hundreds of individuals have contributed to the recovery of the California condor.
 Just a few who have a role in the Southern California recovery effort are featured in The Condor's Shadow.
 They and a feisty condor named "Pitahsi" provide a window into what endangered species recovery looks like for the rarest of North American birds.

-California Condor Timeline(Click to enlarge)
+California Condor Timeline(Click here to enlarge) (Click here to buy)

 Captures the interplay between science and human values, along with the dedication and passion of the scientists involved with conserving this iconic species.